Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 That's all we need to know about Sketch for now!

 ### Livecoding Boids
 [Boids](https://en.wikipedia.org/wiki/Boids) is an algorithm from 1986 for simulating flocks of birds.
 In its essence, it consists of applying 3 forces to the simulated birds.
-Quoting Wikipedia, these forces are:
+Quoting Wikipedia[^boidsref], these forces are:

 > * separation: steer to avoid crowding local flockmates
 > * cohesion: steer to move towards the average position (center of mass) of local flockmates